f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 -  **Network Configuration** - paths define the network interfaces that take inspectable traffic to the inline service and receive traffic from the service.
-Click :guilabel:`Add`.
+Click :red:`Add`.

    -  **Ratio** - inline security services are natively load balanced, so this setting defines a ratio, if any for the load balanced pool members.
 Enter :red:`1`.

    -  **From BIGIP VLAN** - this is the interface taking traffic to the inline service.
-Select the :guilabel:`Create New` option, enter a unique name (ex. :red:`FireEye_in`), select the F5 interface connecting to the inbound side of the service, and add a VLAN tag value if required.
+Select the :red:`Create New` option, enter a unique name (ex. :red:`FireEye_in`), select the F5 interface connecting to the inbound side of the service, and add a VLAN tag value if required.
 For this lab, select interface :red:`1.4` without a VLAN tag.

    -  **To BIGIP VLAN** - this is the interface receiving traffic from the inline service.
-Select the :guilabel:`Create New` option, enter a unique name (ex. :red:`FireEye_out`), select the F5 interface connecting to the outbound side of the service, and add a VLAN tag value if required.
+Select the :red:`Create New` option, enter a unique name (ex. :red:`FireEye_out`), select the F5 interface connecting to the outbound side of the service, and add a VLAN tag value if required.
 For this lab, select interface :red:`1.5` without a VLAN tag.

-   - Click :guilabel:`Done`.
+   - Click :red:`Done`.

 -  **Device Monitor** - security service definitions can use specific custom monitors.
 For this lab, leave it set to the default